Rose Red Violent Blue (This Song Is Dumb & So Am I): Themes and composition

 The song has been described as hard rock.
 Loudwire described its sound as "an energetic rocker that sways from a light, moody opening to a hook-laden rager."
 The song was recorded live in the studio, without any auto-tune, pitch correction, or additional programming involved.
 AllMusic described the song as having "Beatles-esq verse melody" and an arena rock chorus.

 Reception

 MetalSucks praised the song for being "a really good song, a slower number at first that opens up into a rocker, and it only solidifies my impression of Hydrograd.
 Stone Sour don’t get a ton of respect from the heavier spectrum of the metal community, but they’ve been pumping out incredibly solid hard rock jams album after album for nearly two decades now.
 How about a little respect?"
-Metal Injection was less positive about the song, stating that it "has a decent chorus but the verses have that "annoying earworm" quality that remind you of 90's one hit wonders like Marcy Playground and [Harvey Danger's] "Flagpole Sitta".
+Metal Injection was less positive about the song, stating that it "has a decent chorus but the verses have that "annoying earworm" quality that remind you of 90's one hit wonders like Marcy Playground and Harvey Dangers "Flagpole Sitta".